slyval/guidelines/SAP Commerce/Commerce Conventions.md

 ### Security and Sample Data
 ####Security Considerations
-There are a number of security considerations that should be notes for all different sorts of implementations
+There are a number of security considerations that should be notes for all different sorts of implementations.
+The following are the conventions:
+- All productive environments must not contain sample users that are created as part of the out of the box solution '
+-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0OTY2NTM0MSwtMTY1Mzk2ODIyOSwtMT
+eyJoaXN0b3J5IjpbMTMwNTEwNjQ3NSwtMTY1Mzk2ODIyOSwtMT
 I2MTIzNTc3MSw5ODk3NTU3MDAsMTUxNDY5NDYxMCwtMTU3OTM4
 NTI3MywzODQ2OTU1MTksMTYyOTQxNzE3OCwtMTc2MTYyNjI0Ny
 wzNDgxNjUyNCwtMzMyOTQwMiwxNTM3MjcwOTEwLC0xODMzMzUy